-The Network Administrator is responsible for implementing campus voice and data networks and communication hardware and software solutions.
-This position is the point person for coordinating and performing campus network implementations, changes and providing technical expertise to assist in efficient and effective telephony and network communications.
-The Network Administrator also works with telephone operating and network service providing companies to troubleshoot issues with services.
+The Telecommunications Analyst is responsible for testing and maintaining campus communication hardware and software solutions and serving as a liaison to Facilities Services for building renovations and projects.
+This position is the point person for coordinating and performing campus telecommunications moves, adds, and changes and providing technical expertise to assist in efficient and effective telephony and network communications.
+The Telecommunications Analyst also works with telephone, cable TV and network service providers to troubleshoot issues.

 It is the responsibility of all Juniata employees to be a part of a productive team and to model the qualities found in our Leadership Philosophy.

 - Configure and maintain phone switch setup, backup, and current routing tables.

 - Assist students, faculty, and staff, through the help desk, by coordinating and performing campus telecommunications moves, adds, and changes.